Information Processing System of the Brain©

 Copyright 2015 by Dr. Don Helms

 There are over two hundred anatomically distinct processing systems within the brain.
-I selected the processing systems that I believe form foundation for physical coordination and self-regulation, attention and concentration, listening and reading comprehension, learning and everyday life performance.
+I selected the processing systems that I believe form the foundation for physical coordination and self-regulation, attention and concentration, listening and reading comprehension, learning and everyday life performance.
 These processing systems form what Dr. Helms calls the “Foundational Processing System”.

 The “Foundational Processing System” enables an individual to: